GeovaneJefferson/timemachine/README.md

 Then, click on Time Machine in system tray and select "Browse Time Backups" (Remember, will only work if Time Machine has made at least one backup already.)

-## External drive connected to your PC
-Time Machine can back up to an external drive connected to a USB, HD or SSD.

-## Time Machine WILL NOT ERASE OR FORMAT YOUR EXTERNAL DEVICE!
 ## Create a Time Machine backup
 1. Connect an external storage device, such as a USB or HD/SSD.
 2. Open Time Machine, click on "Select Backup Disk".
 This can also be done via system tray Time Machine, after enabled.